 Chives are members of the lily family grown for their leaves and flowers, which are equally popular in the garden and in the kitchen.
 Both onion and garlic chives are grown and used in a similar fashion.
 Some gardeners use onion and garlic chives as a perennial edging or border plant in a flower border or an herb garden.
-They also grow well in containers alone or in combination with other long-lived herbs such as rosemary.
+They also grow well in containers, both alone and in combination with other long-lived herbs such as rosemary.

 Onion chives are grown for their leaves and rosy purple flowers with a mild onion flavor.
 They grow well in the ground or any pot, even a small one, or the pockets of a strawberry jar.

-Garlic chives (Allium tuberosum), also known as Chinese chives, are grown for their leaves with a mild garlic flavor and for their pretty white flowers.
+Garlic chives (Allium tuberosum), also known as Chinese chives, are grown for their mildly garlic-flavored leaves and pretty white flowers.
 The leaves are flat, not hollow like those of onion chives (Allium schoenoprasum).